turingschool/backend-curriculum-site/module3/lessons/customizing_json_in_your_api.md

 Let's use Jbuilder to create JSON views for `Order`.

-First, add and commit your serializers work and
+First, add and commit your serializers work and checkout a `jbuilder` branch.

-- Create your controller
-  - `rails g controller api/v1/orders index show`

 - Add views
   - (/views/api/v1/orders)